 permissions.default.image is set to a value of 1.

 To enable (re-enable) images in Chrome, go to the browser’s settings.
 Next, select “Privacy and security.”
 Select “Site Settings,” and under Content, make sure that Images is set to “Show all.”

 To enable (re-enable) images in Microsoft Edge, go to “the browser’s settings -> Cookies and site permissions -> Images,” then select “Show all.”

 If you are using an outdated web browser, you should also try updating the browser.
 This could resolve possible compatibility issues with Facebook.

 There is a chance that if your download speeds are slow, you may have issues loading media such as the pictures on your Facebook page.
 Check your Internet speed with a speedtest to see if the speed may be causing you problems.

-If you have a broadband service which is providing you with connection speeds less than 25 Mbps of the download speeds and 3 Mbps of upload speeds, you have a few options:
+If you have a broadband service providing you with connection speeds less than 25 Mbps of the download speeds and 3 Mbps of the upload speeds, you have a few options:

 - If you are at home, you should contact your service provider and have them send over a technician to investigate the problem further.
 They may even be able to troubleshoot the issue remotely.